rohit0122/lets-validate-a11y/README.md

 ## Heart of the project

-To use this tool, you will need to edit the following configuration structure in config.yaml file Create config.yaml file *(if not exits)* in parallel to your project's package.json file.
+To utilize this tool, you must modify the configuration structure outlined in the config.yaml file.

+Generate a config.yaml file *(if it does not already exist)* alongside your project's package.json file.

 ***Note: _In YAML file, Whitespace indentation is used to indicate nesting and overall structure._***
 Here is the read about [YAML](https://docs.fileformat.com/programming/yaml/#syntax)